appscode/blog/content/post/gke-mariadb/index.md

     storageSecretName: gcs-secret
 ```

-This repository CRD specifies the gcs-secret we created before and stores the name and path to the gcs-bucket.
+This repository CRO specifies the gcs-secret we created before and stores the name and path to the gcs-bucket.
 It also specifies the location in the bucket where we want to backup our database.
 > Here, My bucket name is stash-backup-dipta.
 Don't forget to change `spec.backend.gcs.bucket` to your bucket name.

 ### Step 4: Create BackupConfiguration